mehaklaha/loan_analysis_project/README.md

 # loan_analysis_project
-A jupyter notebook project repo for Shodh AI Hiring that uses Deep Learning Prediction Analysis for Loan Analysis using Strategic Models and a concise dataset
+A jupyter notebook project repo for Loan Decison Making that uses Deep Learning Prediction Analysis for Loan Analysis using Strategic Models and a concise dataset
 Loan Risk Assessment and Value Optimization

 Project Overview